 - Pour the batter into a 9-inch by 13-inch pan and bake at 350°F for 18-22 minutes.
 Check for doneness by inserting a toothpick into the middle of the cake.
 If the toothpick comes out clean, your cake is done.
 Allow the cake to cool for 20 minutes.

 - While the cake is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.

-- For the topping: Pour a can of sweetened condensed milk over top of the cake and allow the cake to cool completely and absorb the sweetened condensed milk.
+- Pour a can of sweetened condensed milk over top of the cake and allow the cake to cool completely and absorb the sweetened condensed milk.

 - Put the bowl and whisk attachment in the freezer for 5-10 minutes to get them really cold (this step is optional, but is a common practice I use).

 - In a small dish, combine 1 tablespoon of cold water with 1 teaspoon gelatin.
 Sprinkle the gelatin over the cold water and allow it to set to a solid.

 - In a large Ziploc bag, crush the Fruity Pebbles until they resemble small crumbs.
 Measure out ½ cup of crumbs and set aside.